 Personally, I agree that the first priority when facing a possible life-threatening attack is to survive that attack.
 However, for the 23 years that I have been teaching this discipline, it has been my premise that you can have both.
 You can survive that deadly threat and do it in a manner that allows you to also survive “problem two.”

-For the purposes of this and future articles I will be writing for Personal Defense Network, I’ll let others explore the emotional and sociological aspects of “problem two,” while I concentrate on the legal issues, of which there are many.
+For the purposes of this and future articles I will be writing for Personal Defense Network, I’ll let others explore the emotional and sociological aspects of “problem two,” while I concentrate on the self defense legal issues, of which there are many.

 I was fortunate because I entered the field of law enforcement at age 22 and immediately began my education on the use of deadly force.
 At that time, we learned about the elements of “ability,” “opportunity” and “jeopardy,” and not to shoot unless all three were present.
 During this initial phase of my education, I also learned that mistakes can happen when making these assessments, but as long as you made the mistake in good faith, you would likely be OK legally.